galperins4/core2_tbw/README.md

 | NETWORK_TO | eth, xrp | Network for the receving swap cryptocurrency - can support one or many |
 | PROVIDER | provider, provider | Provider of the swap - Available options are "SimpleSwap" or "ChangeNow" |

-Note 1: Exchange address does not currently work with fixed amount / address processing.
+NOTE 1: Exchange address does not currently work with fixed amount / address processing.
 Do NOT enable exchange for fixed accounts

-Note 2: For full disclosure - swap exchanges require an API key to create.
+NOTE 2: For full disclosure - swap exchanges require an API key to create.
 All swaps currently run through my affiliate accounts at SimpleSwap / ChangeNow

 ### Pool